Mineaworld/Caf-POS/README.md

 ## Usage

-- Login using the default credentials
+- Login using the default credentials (Admin - 123)
 - Navigate through the dashboard to access different features.
 - Add products, manage customers, and process sales seamlessly.